OWASP/samm/Current Releases/head/roles.md

 type: security_practice
 ---

+Todo's for this document:
+- [ ] Mapping to OWASP SAMM categories (eg. CISO in Governance, Developer in Implementation, Pen-tester in Verification -> Security Testing, etc.)

 Throughout the core model and supporting documentation, we address the responsibilities associated with various teams and functional roles, such as the Information Security Team.
 Each organization has a unique structure and is likely to use different naming conventions.
 Here we provide explanations of how we use terms referring to teams and roles, and some guidance for you to align them with your assessment scenarios.

 ## The Organization